-- Strategy 1.04I(10): All development and redevelopment of mining areas shall provide adequate protection and buffering to ensure the functional integrity of areas crucial to the movement of wildlife especially in the eastern and northern areas of the County, and, between the two Mining Future Land Use Categories in the center of the County. - Strategy 1.04I(11): Mining lands include areas of open mine pits and other features where the Floridan aquifer is exposed or minimally covered, resulting in increased vulnerability to groundwater contamination from overlying land uses.
-Stringent and diligently applied measures are required to protect groundwater quality in areas where mining lands transition to other uses.
-Such measures include design and regulatory standards for urban type land uses that normally include land management practices, such as application of fertilizers and chemicals, stormwater management, irrigation and other activities with the potential to contaminate groundwater.
-Agricultural uses may be appropriate where best management practices are applied consistent with the end use and the level of groundwater vulnerability. - Strategy 1.04I(12): Requests for Future Land Use Map (FLUM) changes from an existing designation of "Mining Category" shall give priority to future employment sites including a component of moderate to higher-wage employment. - Strategy 1.04I(13): Where Mining Category lands are adjacent to Industrial Category lands, the transition shall give priority to redeveloped mining lands in coordination with the existing and projected industrial development including a moderate to higher-wage employment component. - Strategy 1.04I(14): Requests for Future Land Use Map (FLUM) changes from an existing designation of "Mining Category" to a designation intended to transition to a substantial amount of commercial or residential development resulting in a "new community" shall utilize the Planned Development District (PDD) process and consider the following guidelines as part of the overall design: a. designed to provide a sense of "place" and a mix of land uses; b. provision for employment within the community and workforce housing within the community; c. provisions to safeguard environmental resources and open space; d. incorporation of compact development plans with clustered housing, town center design(s) and open/recreation areas situated adjacent to natural lands and open space; e. incorporation of a transportation network that can accommodate all modes of travel including public transit; f. incorporation of public realm amenities including green space and parks combined with amenities for multi-modal transportation; g. provision for schools, libraries, emergency services, and other public services appropriate to the level of development proposed; h. incorporation of energy-efficient design and water-saving features including Florida-Friendly landscaping; i. other provisions designed to plan a balanced community.
+- Strategy 1.04I(10): All dDevelopment and redevelopment of mining areas shall provide demonstrate adequate protection and buffering to ensure the functional integrity of areas crucial to the movement of wildlife especially in the eastern and northern areas of the County, and, between the two Mining Future Land Use Categories in the center of the County.
+Strategy 1.04I(11): Where Mining lands include areas of open mine pits and other features where the Floridan aquifer is exposed or minimally covered, resulting in increased increasing the vulnerability to groundwater contamination from overlying land uses,.
+Stringent and diligently applied measures are required shall be applied to protect groundwater quality in areas where mining lands transition to other uses.
+Such measures may include design and regulatory standards for urban type land uses that normally include land management practices, such as application of fertilizers and chemicals, stormwater management, irrigation and other activities with the a high potential to contaminate groundwater.
+Agricultural uses may be appropriate where best management practices are applied consistent with the end use and the level of groundwater vulnerability.
+Strategy 1.04I(12): Requests for Future Land Use Map (FLUM) changes from an existing designation of "Mining Category" shall give priority consider the need to provide future employment sites including a component of moderate to higher-wage employment.
+Strategy 1.04I(13): Where Mining Category lands are adjacent to Industrial Category lands, the transition shall give priority to redeveloped mining lands in coordination with the existing and projected industrial development, including providing sites for industries on the local or state targeted industry list a moderate to higher-wage employment component.
+Strategy 1.04I(14): Requests for Future Land Use Map (FLUM) changes from an existing designation of "Mining Category" to a designation that is intended to transition to include a substantial amount of commercial or residential mixed use development resulting in as a "new community" shall utilize the Planned Development District (PDD) process. and Redevelopment plans that are subject to the state coordinated review process pursuant to Section 380.06, Florida Statutes shall consider the following guidelines as part of the overall design: - a. designed to provide a sense of "place" and a mix of land uses;

+b. provision for employment within the community and workforce housing within the community; provisions to safeguard environmental resources and open space; d. incorporation of compact development plans with clustered housing, town center design(s) and open/recreation areas situated adjacent to natural lands and open space; e. incorporation of a transportation network that can accommodate all modes of travel including public transit;f. incorporation of public realm amenities including green space and parks combined with amenities for multi-modal transportation;g. provision for schools, libraries, emergency services, and other public services appropriate to the level of development proposed;h. incorporation of energy-efficient design and water-saving features including Florida-Friendly landscaping; i. other provisions designed to plan a balanced community.
 Strategy 1.04I(15): In planning for the transition of Mining Category FLUM designations to other uses, the County may consider and encourage green or clean industry uses that take advantage of the large disturbed site acreages of these properties.
 Examples include wind/solar energy farms and "extreme" sports parks.
-Future Land Use Map Ame endments To Mining Strategy 1.04I(16): Proposed Comprehensive Plan amendments to the Mining Category shall be based on the demonstrated availability of significant deposits of target resources.
-The applicant shall identify the target resource and demonstrate the need for each target resource with respect to the following: a. the basis for the projected market for the resources in the planned market area and mining timeframe; b. an analysis of the need in the context of projected resource production of all other operations in Hernando County with active Master Mining Plan Approvals (MAMPAs) pursuant to their 25-year plans;
+Future Land Use Map Ame endments To Mining